wevote/weconnect-server/README.md

 ## Use the Prisma ORM to migrate the weconnect-server table definitions to the WeConnectDB database
 (This is the next step after getting postgres and pgAdmin 4 installed and running)

-Generate the schema from prisma/schema.prisma to node_modules.
-Note that if `prisma generate` doesn't work, try `npx prisma generate` as well as `npx prisma migrate dev --name init`.
+Generate the schema from prisma/schema.prisma to node_modules
 ```
 stevepodell@Steves-MacBook-Air weconnect-server % prisma generate
 Environment variables loaded from .env